Multivariate Bayesian dynamic modeling for causal prediction: Further Discussion

 \subsubsection{\bf Acknowledgements}

-The research reported here has benefited from input and useful discussions with $84.51^\circ$ Labs VP for Science Ritesh Khire and Data Scientist Greg Chandler on the applied context and data, and with Emily Tallman and Kevin Li of Duke University on MVDLMs. $84.51^\circ$ Labs provided partial financial support.
-Any opinions, findings and conclusions or recommendations expressed in this paper do not necessarily reflect the views of $84.51^\circ$ Labs.
+The research reported here was developed while Graham Tierney was a PhD student in Statistical Science at Duke University, and while Christoph Hellmayr was with $84.51^\circ$.
+The research benefited from input and useful discussions with $84.51^\circ$ VP for Science Ritesh Khire and Data Scientist Greg Chandler on the applied context and data, and with Emily Tallman of Duke University on MVDLMs. $84.51^\circ$ provided partial financial support.
+Any opinions, findings and conclusions or recommendations expressed in this paper do not necessarily reflect the views of $84.51^\circ$.